 The 4th of July Ride is a single day local event that commonly draws over 1,000 riders from all over the Midwest.
 It’s held on the actual day of the holiday (July 4) each year and has a variety of distances to choose from.
 Every rider who participates in the 4th of July event will enjoy well planned routes, well marked roads, and a great variety of food/drink to keep you energized.

 The club provides other methods of entertainment and exercise throughout the year.
 A Christmas Walk and Chili Cook-off occur in the winter.
 Hiking, cross country skiing, volleyball games and roller-skating are just some of the other extracurricular activities that keep us nimble.

 As a JBC member, you will receive an electronic monthly Newsletter.
 The newsletter is published 10 (or more) times a year.
 JBC has a Facebook Page that all members can use.
 We also have a Google Groups list-server to distribute emails to the entire membership.
 Please continue to check the JBC website for any updates.

-JBC meetings are held on the second Monday of specific months at 7:30 pm with the board meeting at 6:30 pm.
-We meet at Pizza 4 U, located at 116 S Larkin Ave, Joliet, IL 60436 (1/4 mile south of Rt.52), except for the November meeting which is held at the location of the club annual banquet.
+JBC meetings are held on the second Monday of specific months at 7:00 pm.
+We meet at Pizza For U, located at 116 S. Larkin Ave, Joliet, IL 60436, except for the November meeting which is held at the location of the club annual banquet.

 Members can discuss rides and social events, pick up brochures for rides sponsored by other organizations and non members are always welcome.
 The meetings may have guest speakers with bicycling oriented topics, and pizza is usually served after the meeting.